philippinespire/pire_ssl_data_processing/README.md

 * Nuclear Genome Assemblies
 * Mitochondrial Genome Assemblies
+* Estimates of Genome Length and Heterozygosity Levels
 * Quality Assessment of Assemblies
 * Visualization of Assemblies
 * Informed Design of Capture Probes